brianSalk/Daily-Problems/grab_markers/README.md

   * A: There are $4 \choose 3$  $=4$ ways to choose three markers from four and three of the four combinations contain a blue marker, so the answer is $\dfrac{3}{4}$
   * B: There are $5 \choose 3$ $=10$ ways to choose three markers from five, and there is only one combination that only contains black markers, so the answer is $\dfrac{10 - 1}{10}=\dfrac{9}{10}$
   * C: There are $6 \choose 3$ $=20$ ways to choose three markers from 6, and there are $4 \choose 3$ $=4$ ways to choose only black markers, so the answer is $\dfrac{20-4}{20}=\dfrac{4}{5}$

+Notice how we used compliments for those last two.
+It is possible to solve these problems directly by counting the combinations that include the blue marker(s) but, using the compliment is much easier and faster in this case.